orionw/blog/ettin.md

 ## Fine-tuning Examples

 ### Encoders
-<details><summary>Click to see how to finetune this into a dense embedding model with Sentence Transformers</summary>
+<details><summary>Click to see how to finetune this into a dense embedding model using Sentence Transformers</summary>

 ```python
 import argparse